GU-Student-Projects/CPSC223/PA1/README.md

 ### Summary

 This high level design documention serves as a general overivew to the structure of this application and reasoning behind choices made during development.
 For an indepth analysis of each feature and their supporting functions, please review the **Specifications Document.** An example DAT file will be provied in results for a demonstration. **results/logan_tree_data.dat**

+### How To Run

+To run the application, simply run ``Make``.
+This will provide the user with a menu to select input mode or output mode.

+To run the unit tests, simply run ``Make test`` and the program will go through each of the unit tests in the **Tests/** directory.

+### **Use of AI**

+As a tool for development, AI was utilized throughout the application process to development time.
+Both the doubly linked list implementation and utilites packages were devoid of AI influence, other sections such as the exploration mode and and import/export did use AI.
+Specifically the functions would be prototyped and later optimized by generative AI to fix glaring bugs, add edge case  error handling, and simplify the overall code.
+It was also instrumental in the initial design of the application, ensuring packages worked together and overall logic was sound.